 License buttons have a pleasing shape and are especially attractive (addictive?) to collectors who have an oval fixation – coin collectors and token collectors.
 As such, they may be considered a crossover collectible.
 This is an item that is sought after by collectors in two or more diverse fields.

 In general, the “better” buttons are those issued by southern states (scarcer), featured an image of a fish or animal (cute) or were issued for a small area (potentially rare).
 An example of the latter would be the those issued by Maryland for Deep Creek Lake.
 The lake is located in the far western part of the state.
-It is somewhat remote and sales figures for the Deep Creek Lake buttons were relatively low as a result (see Figure 10).
+It is somewhat remote and sales figures for the Deep Creek Lake buttons were relatively low as a result.
+Records show that for 1929, only 40 buttons were sold to non residents ($2.75 fee – see Figure 10).

 1902 Nebraska License to Hunt and Fish